K-D-B-tree: hB-tree

-BKD tree
+Bkd-tree

 More recently, the Bkd-tree was proposed as a means to provide the fast queries and near 100% space utilization of a static K-D-B-tree.
 Instead of maintaining a single tree and re-balancing, a set of $\log_{2} (N/M)$ K-D-B-trees are maintained and rebuilt at regular intervals.
 In this case, $M$ is the size of the memory buffer in number of points.